LIQUID SCREED TECHNICAL DATA

 Thinner structural slab section, reducing building height requirements

 Ready-mix, pump applied, zero silica exposure

-Thinner topping sections of only 35mm, reducing building height requirements
+Thinner topping sections, reducing building height requirements

 Fully encapsulating providing great thermal and acoustic performance

 High strength 49Mpa at 7 days and 69pma at 28 days

 Application of 20m3 p/h / 1000m2 per day at 20mm, allowing for fast installation